 Ruby is also an engaging and informative public speaker and “open space” (a.k.a. unconference) facilitator.
 She has been a speaker, panelist, keynote, or facilitator at over 40 different conferences.
 Ruby has led sessions or served on panels at DrupalCon, South by Southwest Interactive, Harvard’s Berkman Center, NetSquared, IPDI’s Politics Online Conference, N-TEN’s Nonprofit Technology Conference, and many other events for advocacy organizations and technology communities.

 Ruby earned a BSPH from UNC-Chapel Hill in 1993, and a Certificate in Nonprofit Management from Duke University in 2000.
-She moved all the way from her hometown in Chapel Hill to Durham, NC and loves being in a diverse, creative, culturally rich, and financially affordable city.
-She practices Engaged Buddhism and lives with her son who is an elementary school student in Durham Public Schools and their cats.
+She practices Engaged Buddhism and lives with her son and their cats in Durham, NC.

 Please see résumé for more information and links.